 Despite the data and model challenges mentioned above, investors no longer face a blank page when it comes to quantifying biodiversity-related risk: There are proxies, models, tools and data available for investors to use in their investment strategies.
 Exposure to a range of nature-related physical risks such as operational or supply-chain disruptions can be evaluated by looking at the share of revenues or assets dependent on ecosystem services or at-risk natural commodities.
-Similarly, to evaluate transition risks stemming from an evolving business environment, they could evaluate the share of revenues or assets exposed to regulatory, legal or reputational risks.
-The connections between those risk drivers and related metrics are illustrated in the MSCI Nature & Biodiversity Metrics Framework below.
+Similarly, to evaluate transition risks stemming from an evolving business environment, they could evaluate the share of revenues or assets drivers and related metrics are illustrated in the MSCI Nature & Biodiversity Metrics Framework below.